We’re celebrating that heatwave season has finally arrived in the UK, but trying to beat the heat can leave you with a scary electric bill.

 Solar devices

-You can take advantage of the sun in the form of solar power as well.
-Few people have solar panelling on their homes, but solar outdoor lights can help you enjoy cooler evenings in the garden without using extra electricity.
+You can also take advantage of the sun in the form of solar power.
+Almost 1.4 million UK homes have solar panels installed, but if you’re not one of them solar outdoor lights can help you enjoy evenings in the garden without using extra electricity.

 Cool down with a shower